How Exercise Physiologists Combat Cardiovascular Disease Effectively

 What are the Benefits of Regular Exercise?

-Regular exercise offers a multitude of benefits for individuals with Type II Diabetes comprising of but not limited to the below:
+Regular exercise offers a multitude of benefits for individuals with Type II Diabetes, including but not limited to the following:

 1. Better Glycemic Control: Exercise can lower A1C levels (average blood sugar over time), reducing the risk of complications associated with high blood sugar.